antimof/UxPlay/README.txt

     `echo 'export PATH="/mingw64/bin/:$PATH"' >> ~/.bashrc`

-    Now close the MSYS2 terminal widow, and reopen a new one from the Start menu, to use the new PATH.
+    Now close the MSYS2 terminal window, and reopen a new one from the Start menu, to use the new PATH.

 4. Download latest UxPlay from github **(to use `git`, install it with